sbascone/Difference-Arrays-ArrayLists/README.md

-# Difference-Arrays-ArrayLists
+Difference-Arrays-ArrayLists

-## Description
+Description

-This project shows the difference between Arrays and ArrayLists in Java.
+This project is about the difference between Array and ArrayList in Java.

-### Arrays:
+Arrays:
-- Fixed size (you must choose the size at the beginning)
+Have a fixed size (you can’t change the size after creating it) Use [] to add or get values
-- Use `[]` to access values
+Work fast, but not easy to change

-- Faster, but harder to change
+ArrayLists:

-### ArrayLists:
+The size can grow or shrink
-- Size can grow and shrink
+Use methods like .add() and .get()
-- Use methods like `.add()` and `.get()`
+Easier to use when you don’t know the number of items

-- Easier to use for adding and removing items
+Example Code

-## Example Code
+The file Main.java shows how both Array and ArrayList work.

-The `Main.java` file includes both an Array and an ArrayList.
-Each prints values to the console.
-Comments explain how they are different.
+It prints the values, and I added comments to help explain the differences.